syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Tables.md

 ## Get the actual height of the table

+The table height expands with the content added to it.
+The Essential Presentation library allows you to get this actual height or rendered height of the table.
+This property is a calculated value based on the content added to the table cells.

-You can get the actual height of a table.
-The following code example demonstrates how to get the actual height of the table.
+The following code example demonstrates how to get the actual height of a PowerPoint table.

 {% tabs %}